A guide to outdoor hipsters, part one.

 As the seasons change, so do the outdoor activities that come with them.
 Each one brings with it a unique band of fanatics—people who talk, dress, and act as if their entire lives revolve around that one specific thing.
 And they want you to know about it.
 To help you identify these colorless characters from one season to the next, we’ve started a field guide to trendy outdoor types.
 This fall, watch out for one of Bozeman’s proudest: the haute hunter.
 To identify him (it’s generally a dude, although some ladies are starting to confuse hunting and fashion, too), look for the following:

-Said sytem is top-tier and tacti-cool: Sitka, Kuiu, Kryptek, First Lite.
+-Said system is top-tier and tacti-cool: Kuiu, Kryptek, First Lite.

 -Dons entire uniform before leaving house; gets coffee and gasses up in full stealth mode.

 -Grows a beard specifically for hunting season, grooming it daily.

 -While stroking his impeccable beard, and still in full camo, regales anyone who will listen with tales of the hunt.
 Leitmotif is “the call of the wild.”